Saussurea japonica

 What traditional systems uses this plant?

-This plant, Saussurea japonica, has been utilized in traditional East Asian medicine for centuries to treat conditions involving blood stagnation, menstrual irregularities, and various types of pain.
+This plant, Saussurea japonica, has been used in traditional East Asian medicine for centuries to treat various ailments including inflammation, coughs, and skin conditions.

 What are the pharmacological activities of Saussurea japonica?